preactjs/preact-www/content/en/guide/v10/context.md

 ---
 title: Context
-description: 'Context allows you to pass props through intermediate components.
-This documents describes both the new and the old API'
+description: Context allows you to pass props through intermediate components.
+This documents describes both the new and the old API
 ---

 # Context